AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/discover-insights.md

 ![drilldown screenshot](../images/insights/drilldown.png)

-Additionally, using drilldowns you are able to compare a distribution factor if it occurs in two or more propensity buckets and make more specific segments.
+Additionally, using drilldowns, you are able to compare a distribution factor if it occurs in two or more propensity buckets and create more specific segments with these values.
 The following example illustrates the first use case:

 ![](../images/insights/drilldown-compare.png)

-You can see that profiles with low propensity to convert are less likely to have made a visit to the adobe.com webpages recently.
+You can see that profiles with low propensity to convert are less likely to have made a recent visit to the adobe.com webpages.
 The "Days since last webVisit" factor has only 8% coverage compared to 26% in medium propensity profiles.
-Using these numbers you can compare the distribution within each bucket for the factor.
-This information can be used to infer that the recency in webvisit is not as influential in the low propensity bucket as it is in medium propensity bucket.
+Using these numbers, you can compare the distribution within each bucket for the factor.
+This information can be used to infer that the recency in webvisit is not as influential in the low propensity bucket, as it is in medium propensity bucket.

 ### Create a segment

-Clicking the **[!UICONTROL Create Segment]** button in any of the buckets for Low, Medium, and High propensity redirects you to the segment builder.
+Selecting the **[!UICONTROL Create Segment]** button in any of the buckets for low, medium, and high propensity redirects you to the segment builder.

 >[!NOTE]
 >